 30C one dose and wait and see what happens.
 Give your next dose when the first dose starts to wear off.

 What constitutes a relapse?
 I say, always keep your eye on the “center of the case”.
 What’s the “center of the case”?
-It’s the mental/emotionals, sense of well-being, energy, appetite and sleep.
+It’s the mental/emotional plane, sense of well-being, energy, appetite and sleep.
 If this area is doing well, but there’s some strange physical thing going on, like a pain in your leg that was never there before, does that mean it’s time to redose?
 No!
-Keep your eyes on the center of the case!
-An improvement there often sets off a “ripple effect”, some peripheral area may “act up” or your physical complaint may temporarily worsen, and that’s part of Hering’s Law too, so that is not a relapse!
+Keep your eye on the center of the case!
+An improvement there often sets off a “ripple effect”, some peripheral area may “act up” and that’s part of Hering’s Law too, so that is not a relapse!
 If the center of the case is holding strong, all is well, do nothing; but if that starts to fall apart, time to redose.

 Thanks so much for responding so quickly.
 I have some liquid mother tinctures.
 I believe they are 30X.
 I need to make another tincture so that I do not run out of them.
 So, to my understanding, each time that I make a mother tincture, I increase the power of the tincture by one point.
 Is this correct?
 Is there any way to keep the power the same?

 A 30X isn’t a mother tincture.
 A mother tincture is an herbal tincture; or, it’s what you’re using to make a remedy from.
 It’s the substance in its natural form.
 For example, if you’re planning to make Nat-mur 30C or Aqua Marina 30C, your “mother” might be a vial of salt water or sea water.